pypa/pip/docs/html/reference/pip_install.rst

 $ pip install path/to/SomeProject

-Until version 20.0, pip did copy the entire project directory to a temporary location and installed from there.
+Until version 20.0, pip copied the entire project directory to a temporary location and installed from there.
 This approach was the cause of several performance and correctness issues.
 As of version 20.1 pip installs from the local project directory.
 Depending on the build backend used by the project,